WenjiangDeng/XAEM/README.md

-# XAEM: a novel method for isoform quantification
+# XAEM: a novel statistical method for isoform quantification

 ## 1. Introduction